avragol/Cardify---react-project/README.md

 ```bash
   npm Install
 ```
-4. Extract cardifyServer.zip from the project folder to a separate folder and run the start.bat file in it
+4. Extract cardifyServer.zip from the project folder to a separate folder and run the start.bat file in it.

+5. Make sure that the data base was created in the mongodb, and import the json files to the collections

-5. Start the development server:
+6. In VSCode, start the development server:

 ```bash
   npm start
 ```

-6. Welcome! access the application in your web browser at http://localhost:3000.
+7. Welcome! access the application in your web browser at http://localhost:3000.